VBlackie/books_etl/README.md

 ## ⚠️ Known Issues and Their Vanquishment
 1. **Scheduler Heartbeat Falters 🛠️:**
 - Ensure Airflow volumes are intact.
 - Use docker system prune -f to cleanse thy setup.
 2. **SQL Insert Woes 🔄:**
 - Ensure table schema matches the load.py script.
 3. **Log Vanish into the Ether 🧐:**
 - Verify mappings in docker-compose.yml
+4. **The Goblins of Slumber Delay Thy Database 💤:**
+- At first run, the database machinery doth refuse to awaken promptly, for the goblins within linger in slumber.
+- Prithee, restart thy services twice, and lo, the machinery shall spring to life!
 ## 🎯 A Roadmap of Future Glories
 - 🌐 Extend support to Goodreads or others.
 - 📈 Bind the pipeline with Metabase for noble visualization.